testtestProblem/UWP_extention/README.md

 * Compile sample: UWP can not run at any CPU, and target should set Windows Application Packaging Project.
 ![image](https://github.com/testtestProblem/UWP_extention/assets/107662393/b60b14bc-4c7e-4bba-9e72-c146665b3147)

+# UWP extention

 ---------------
-Do this can sideload other app
+For just sideload other app

-# UWP extention
 * This UWP_extention can side loading winform by using ```FullTrustProcessLauncher.LaunchFullTrustProcessForCurrentAppAsync()```.

 * Modify WapProj/Package.appxmanifest by adding extensions in Windows Application Packaging Project.
 ```XML
 <Package